Category: AMERICAN STATE TRIALS VOLUME 10, NINETEEN EIGHTEEN

 848 Slide – American State Trials 1918 Volume X Leo Frank Document

-808 X. AMERICAN STATE TRIALS.ments of attachment and confidence in the President, andtheir determination to resist the oppression of the Frenchgovernment: the President replied to them, in answers whichgenerally were the echo of their sentiments, and in fact, hisexpressions were…
+Here is the translated text as follows:808 X. AMERICAN STATE TRIALS.Expressions of attachment and confidence in the President, along with a determination to resist the oppression of the French government, were conveyed through various addresses.
+The President replied to these…

 849 Slide – American State Trials 1918 Volume X Leo Frank Document